Skip to main content

 Housing assistance and public funds

-The following types of housing assistance provided by a local council or the Housing Executive (Northern Ireland) are classed as public funds for immigration purposes:
+The following types of housing assistance provided by a local authority (or the Housing Executive in Northern Ireland) are classed as public funds.

 England

-• A local authority allocation of social housing such as a council or housing association tenancy) made under Part VI of the Housing Act 1996
+• a local authority allocation of social housing (for example, a council or housing association tenancy) under Part VI of the Housing Act 1996

 Scotland